RasmussenLab/vamb/README.md

 :bangbang: An active Conda environment can hijack your system's linker, causing an error during installation.
 Either deactivate `conda`, or delete the `~/miniconda/compiler_compats` directory before installing with pip.

 Alternatively, it can be installed as a [Bioconda's package](https://anaconda.org/bioconda/vamb) (thanks to contribution from Antônio Pedro Camargo).
-Currently, the Conda version is severely outdated, so we recommend installing using pip.
-Also, the BioConda package does not include GPU support.
+The BioConda package does not include GPU support.

 ```
 conda install -c pytorch pytorch torchvision cudatoolkit=10.2